ShanaScogin/QMRAswim/README.md

 Please check back for more examples.

 # What's Happening
-This package is in the beginning stages.
-We hope to be up and running by the end of September.
-Please check back for more.
+This package is in the beginning stages and has currently been put on hold indefinitely

 # Contact
-For questions about the substantive information about sewage-impacted water, please contact kcrank@nd.edu.
-Please contact sscogin@nd.edu if you encounter any bugs with the package.
+For any questions or comments, please submit an issue.